Explorer 24 Overview

 Unlike older aluminum designs you might see, this craft is capable of more payload and speed for a given amount of horsepower.
-This means reduced fuel consumption, less noise, lower initial cost and reduced operating cost.
-In fact some craft use two even three times as much horsepower while carrying less payload.
-The noise levels are similar to most inboard jet boats but lower than that of outboard jet motors.
-The 2200 pound payload is based on a deep water plane out with an added margin for wind or other adverse conditions.
-For example, a maximum plane out test will show about 2600 pounds payload.
+This means reduced fuel consumption, less noise, lower initial cost and reduced operating costs.
+In face some craft use two even three times as much horsepower while carrying less payload.
+Explorer 24 noise levels are similar to most inboard jet boats but lower than that of outboard jet motors.
+The 2200 pound payload is based on a deep water plane out with an 25% added margin for wind or other adverse conditions.
+For example, a maximum plane out test will show about 2750 pounds payload.
 Payload includes people, fuel and gear.
-The empty weight of the craft is approximately 2200 pounds and the standard trailer weighs about 800lbs.
+Empty weight of the craft is approximately 2200 pounds and the standard trailer weighs about 800lbs.

-The craft is equipped standard with tinned marine grade wire, adhesive lined heat shrink connectors, waterproof electrical plugs, stainless fasteners, stainless turbo exhaust piping, stainless shafting, six greaseable bearings, stainless steel guard and gelcoat finish.
-The saltwater option upgrades the propeller and lift fan frames to stainless tubing, the muffler to stainless, engine is painted, aluminum components are hard anodized or powder coated and certain drive components are made in stainless.
+The Explorer 24 hovercraft is equipped standard with tinned marine grade wire, adhesive lined heat shrink connectors, waterproof electrical plugs, 304 or 316 stainless fasteners, stainless turbo exhaust piping, stainless shafting, six greaseable bearings, stainless steel guard and gelcoat finish.
+Saltwater option upgrades the propeller and lift fan frames to stainless tubing, the muffler to stainless, engine is painted, aluminum components are hard anodized or powder coated and certain drive components are made in stainless.

 The unique Amphibious Marine skirt system uses a minimum amount of fabric while maximizing hover height and durability.
 Maintenance on the 36 ounce urethane coated fabric is commonly done on a seasonal basis, unlike some craft that require work after each run.
 Thin layers of urethane film or urethane coated fabric can be bonded to the six discrete wear areas on skirt, using a single part contact adhesive or hot air welder.
 Seasonal maintenance is completed in a matter of a few hours with very little material cost.

-The design has proven itself over the last 18 years, on trips as long as 1400 miles from Seattle to Juneau Alaska up the inside passage.
+This design has proven itself over the last 18 years, on trips as long as 1400 miles from Seattle to Juneau Alaska up the inside passage and an 1800 mile trip to the Arctic Ocean.

 Detailed specifications are available in the form of a downloadable PDF for your viewing or printing and there is a brochure as well.
 Please view the videos and photographs and feel free to e-mail or call with questions.